 Visual Arts: Illustration, Mixed Media, Painting, Visual Arts Instructor; Body paint and face painting

-Julie Young is a visual artist from Indianapolis, IN.
-While using various mediums, with acrylic paint being her current focus, she creates works of art to enlighten the hearts of others.
-Using bright colors, crisp lines, and whimsical flowing designs Julie creates paintings and sculptures to represent the world around and within us all.
-Her artwork fluctuates in many various styles from cartoon, realism, abstract, minimalism, graphic design, and impressionism to conceive different emotional conclusions for different topics.
+I am a visual artist from Indianapolis, IN.
+While using various mediums, with acrylic paint being my current focus, I create works of art to enlighten the hearts of others and bring health and happiness into my own life.
+Using bright colors, crisp lines, and whimsical flowing designs I create paintings and sculptures to represent the world around and within us all.
+My works are inspired by dreams, meditation experiences, folklore, metaphysics, and the world observed from my imaginative perspective.

 Artsopolis Network Members: Akron OH | Albuquerque NM | Austin TX | Birmingham AL | Boston MA | Cape Cod MA | Charlotte NC | Cincinnati OH | Colorado Springs CO | Columbia SC | Flagstaff AZ | Flint MI | Fort Lauderdale FL | Houston TX | Indianapolis IN | Kalamazoo MI | Macon GA | Milwaukee WI | Monterey Bay CA | Montgomery County MD | Napa Valley CA | Nashville TN | Orange County CA | Orlando FL | Palm Beach County FL | Panama City FL | Providence RI | Quito, Ecuador | Rapid City SD | Richardson TX | Riverside CA | Sacramento CA | San Antonio TX | San Jose CA | St. Cloud MN | St. Croix Valley MN/WI | St. Johns County FL | Stillwater MN | Tallahassee FL | Tampa Bay FL | Utah | Ventura CA | York County PA